Turkey and Syria earthquake: evidence-based innovations and guidance for acute crisis response.

 This learning paper, the third in our Scaling Series, outlines six practical tactics for scaling innovations through adoption by other organisations.

-Much research has focused on understanding to the challenges to scale innovations in the humanitarian sector.
+Much research has focused on understanding the challenges to scale innovations in the humanitarian sector.
 Our Scaling Series of learning papers focuses on helping innovators, the innovation ecosystem, and the wider humanitarian sector to take practical steps to overcome these challenges and increase the frequency of innovations transitioning from proof-of-concept pilots to sustained adoption in humanitarian response.

 The purpose of this paper is to provide a playbook of tactics for innovators who are aiming to scale through enabling other organisations to adopt their innovations.
 It may also be useful for innovators seeking to scale their innovation to other teams, offices and locations within their organisation that have not been involved in developing or testing the innovation.